simontreanor/blog/20210205_FunStripe.md

 - Some aspects of the workflow require the use of client script (e.g. collecting card payment details) to protect customer confidentiality (this is not handled by the
 FunStripe library, though I will shortly publish a [Bolero](https://fsbolero.io/)-based app to show how easily it can be done
 - Inconsistent naming conventions causing issue for serialisation
+- DateTime values represented as Unix timestamps
 - Paged lists
+- Mixture of non-required and nullable fields

 Again, let's look at each of these in a bit more detail.